 It’s been a few years since I walked the parade route.
 When I walked the route, the most crowded areas were Main Street followed closely by the outside of the turn from State St to Liberty.
 William Street is usually the least crowded place to watch the parade, but will fill in as the parade ends and participants find spots on William to watch the rest of the parade.
 When we first joined the parade in 2009, Liberty was virtually empty but by 2014 (the last year I walked the parade), it was pretty full especially as you neared Main Street.

 Many parade groups will pass out candy or other goodies.
 If you want candy, you are better to watch from earlier in the route.
 If you want to minimize the amount of candy your kids get, it is better to watch the parade closer to the end of the parade route.
-However, if rain keeps the crowds away, groups may have lots of candy left by the end of the route and you may get a lot of candy there.

 Are you watching the parade with someone with limited mobility?
 Your best bet will be to watch the parade from somewhere that you can drop them off near the parade route and then go park your car.
 I also suggest watching from the shade and in a less crowded area so that they have room to setup a chair.

 What to Bring to Ann Arbor Fourth of July Parade

 Yes, even as spectators you should come to the parade prepared.
 At a minimum I would bring a bag for candy/literature/goodies.
 If you have multiple children, separate bags may be a good idea to prevent fighting over who the goodies belong to.
 It may also be worth bringing a separate bag to recycle all the political handouts you’ll get that can go straight in the recycling bin when you get home – especially if you’re like me and don’t live in the city of Ann Arbor and aren’t eligible to vote for most of the candidates.